Consensys/rad-cli/README.md

-# Rapid Application Development Command Line Tool
+# Rapid Application Development Command Line Tool (RAD-CLI)

 Welcome to the Rapid Application Development (RAD) tool for web3.
 This is an open-source CLI tool designed to help you start, build and deploy Web3 projects faster with better opinions and a smoother developer experience.